ominidi/design/README.md

 # Design guidelines

-Preserve all UX and Design materials for [Ominidi.org](https://www.ominidi.org) Materials is organized in this way:
+Preserve all UX and Design materials for [Ominidi.org](https://www.ominidi.org)
+Material is organized in this way:

 | Folder         |Content           |
 |:----------------|:---------------|